RedisGraph/RedisGraph/docs/docs/configuration.md

 type: docs
 weight: 1
 description: >
-"RedisGraph supports a few run-time configuration options that can be defined when loading the module.
-In the future more options will be added."
+	RedisGraph supports a few run-time configuration options that can be defined when loading the module.
+In the future more options will be added.
 ---

 ## Passing configuration options on module load